getreu/pandoc-notetaking/doc/source/Note taking with Pandoc--Organize your notes with your favourite editor and markup-language.md

 > **Warning**
 >
+> If the `fileext` variable is defined in the file header, you can not change
-> Do not change the filename extension manually, as the change will be
+> the filename extension manually.
+Your change will be reverted next time you
-> reverted next time you open the note with `pandoc-note`.
-Instead, change
+> open the note with `pandoc-note`.
+Instead, change the `fileext` variable in
-> the `fileext` variable in the note's header.
+> the note's header.

-## Choose your favorite editor and favorite viewer
+## Choose your favourite editor and favourite viewer

-### Editor
+### Choose Editor

-The editor must be an Unicode text editor.
+The editor must be a Unicode text editor.
 Under Linux every editor will do.
-Make sure that your editor does not "fork", meaning that it must block the invoking shell as long as your are editing.
+Make sure that your editor does not “fork”, meaning that it must block the invoking shell as long as your are editing.
 This is the only way for `pandoc-note` to know when you finished editing.
 Most editors work this way, some like `vim` can be invoked with `vim --no-fork` to achieve this behaviour.